Area Parks

 Burton Park is approximately 80 acres and is located at 6805 Burton St. The property is wooded with considerable topography as well as meadow areas.
 It is intended that any changes to the property will only allow for passive recreational uses.

 There are two bathrooms located on the north end of the large metal storage building.
-These bathrooms are open year round.
-We are also working on the marking and clearing of the interior trails in the park.
+These bathrooms are open year-round.
+We are also working on the marking and clearing the interior trails in the park.

 Park Ordinance